Preparing the next generation of social work and social welfare scholars and leaders

 Our students develop core competencies that are integral to contemporary social work practice, teaching, and research.
 The critical linkages between social work and social science research, theory, and practice build upon our faculty strengths and expertise, and grow through interdisciplinary collaborations and expertise in areas such as health, mental health, trauma, addictions, child welfare, and aging.
 The PhD in Social Work program offers an opportunity for students to work with, and learn from, these leaders and to pursue a multi-method and highly individualized course of study.

 The core curriculum requires a mixed methods foundation, grounding in social work values and a social justice lens, and training in teaching excellence.
 Student knowledge is deepened through hands-on teaching-practicum experience, the development of a specialization area, and mentored research training.
 These integrated experiences provide a rich educational foundation for social work leadership in academic, policy, research, and practice arenas.

-PLEASE NOTE: The PhD Program in Social Work is no longer requiring that applicants take the GRE or MAT exams.
+Please Note: The PhD Program in Social Work no longer requires that applicants take the GRE or MAT exams.